ibm-cloud-docs/watsonxdata/new_arch_billing_usage.md

 ## Viewing the usage details
 {: #plug_newarch}

-To view current billing and usage details, complete the following steps:
+To view current resource usage details, complete the following steps:

 1. Log in to the {{site.data.keyword.lakehouse_short}} console.

-1. From the navigation menu, select **Billing and usage**.
-The **Billing and usage** page opens.
+1. From the navigation menu, select **Resource usage**.
+The **Resource usage** page opens.
 You can view the following:

    * **Total usage**